michael-hoss/michael-hoss/README.md

 ### About me

-- 🎓 PhD student at RWTH Aachen University, Germany.
+- 🎓 PhD student
-- 🔬 Research topics: safety assurance of Level 4 vehicles, dependability analysis of the perception subsystem, data fusion and object tracking.
+- :computer: Software engineer
-- 👨‍💻 Main languages are C++ and Python.
+- 👨‍💻 Main languages are C++ and Python

 📫 You can also find me on